NagrajSachin/Javascript-InterviewPrep/ReadMe.txt.txt

-4.ES6 Features: Arrow Functions, destructuring, spread / rest operators and template literals.  - Done 5.Data Structures: Arrays, Objects, maps, and sets are essential. - Done 6.Functional Programming: Concepts like map, filter and reduce are valuable. - Done 7.Error Handling: Learn how to handle errors gracefully with try...catch.
-8.JSON: Understand JSON parsing and stringify. - Done 9.Prototypes and Classes: Understand Javascript's prototypal inheritance and ES6 Classes.
+4.ES6 Features: Arrow Functions, destructuring, spread / rest operators and template literals.  - Done 5.Data Structures: Arrays, Objects, maps, and sets are essential. - Done 6.Functional Programming: Concepts like map, filter and reduce are valuable. - Done 7.AJAX and Fetch API: Learn how to make asynchronous HTTP requests. - Done 8.JSON: Understand JSON parsing and stringify. - Done 9.Module Systems: Explore CommonJS, AMD, and ES6 modules. - Done 10.Async Javascript: Promises and async/await for handling asynchronous operations. - Done 11.Error Handling: Learn how to handle errors gracefully with try...catch. - Done 12.Prototypes and Classes: Understand Javascript's prototypal inheritance and ES6 Classes. - TBC

-10.Module Systems: Explore CommonJS, AMD, and ES6 modules.
-11.AJAX and Fetch API: Learn how to make asynchronous HTTP requests.
-12.Async Javascript: Promises and async/await for handling asynchronous operations. - Inprogress 13.DOM Manipulation: Know how to interact with the Document Object Model (DOM) effectively.
+13.DOM Manipulation: Know how to interact with the Document Object Model (DOM) effectively.
 14.Event Handling: Learn about event listeners, event delegationand the event object.
 15.Design Patterns: Know the most common patterns like Singleton, Observer, and Module.